dgroomes/react-playground/static-site-gen/README.md

 General clean-ups, todos and things I wish to implement for this project:

-- [ ] Single-file `.tsx` program.
+- [x] Single-file `.tsx` program.
 I want to showcase an especially concise project pattern.
 How small can we feasibly get?
 We can't quite omit a `package.json` right, like we could with `uv`?
+  * Completed: Used Bun's version pinning feature to eliminate `package.json`

 ## Reference